DaraHoy/building-a-mean-app/readme.md

 </summary>
 <br>
 ```
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for building web apps.
-Express works with a myriad of HTTP utility methods and middleware that allows developers to create robust APIs quickly and easily
+Express works with a myriad of HTTP utility methods and middleware that allows developers to create robust APIs quickly and easily.
  ```
  <br>
  <br>